 The Navy’s role in Lord Macartney’s Embassy to China – 1792-4

 By 18 April the ships were finally clear of the shallow and tricky Straits of Sunda between Java and Sumatra, and on 8 May they fought their way through the equally perilous Straits of Banca between Sumatra and the island of Banca.
-Continuing on a north-westerly track, Gower s hope of replenishing provisions were thwarted by ill-winds and timid islanders, but by 18 May the mission was off the coast of Cochin China, or modern day southern Vietnam, and eight days later it anchored in Turon Bay, the latter day port of Da Nang.
-Here the local king, a thirteen year-old boy, proved amenable and during a three-week stay hopes were raised of the possibility of establishing a trading post called New Gibraltar.
-Unfortunately these did not come to fruition, and matters almost took a turn for the worse when on 7 June the sailing master of the Lion and his boat crew of seven men were seized whilst sounding in the bay amidst local suspicion that they were spying on the coast-line.
+Continuing on a north-westerly track, Gower’s hope of replenishing provisions was thwarted by ill-winds and timid islanders, but by 18 May the mission was off the coast of Cochin China, or modern-day southern Vietnam, and eight days later it anchored in Turon Bay, the latter-day port of Da Nang.
+Here the local king, a thirteen-year-old boy, proved amenable and during a three-week stay hope were raised of the possibility of establishing a trading post called New Gibraltar.
+Unfortunately, these did not come to fruition, and matters almost took a turn for the worse when on 7 June the sailing master of the Lion and his boat crew of seven men were seized whilst sounding in the bay amidst local suspicion that they were spying on the coastline.
 Negotiations were undertaken and the men were released six days later, but not without great concern for their well-being, coupled with a fear that their transgression against a client kingdom of the Chinese Empire might have unfortunate repercussions.